deepstreamIO/deepstream.io-msg-redis/README.md

 [deepstream](http://deepstream.io) message connector for [redis](http://redis.io/)

-This connector uses [the npm redis package](https://www.npmjs.com/package/redis).
+This connector uses [the npm ioredis package](https://www.npmjs.com/package/ioredis).
 Please have a look there for detailed options.

 ## Install via
 ```bash